Restoring Optimal Brain Function

 What if we could intervene much earlier in the progression of neurodegeneration?

-Indeed, we can observe earlier signs of accelerated neurodegeneration.
-Here is a partial list of cognitive and emotional signs of neurodegeneration:
+We can easily observe early signs of accelerated neurodegeneration.
+Here is a partial list of cognitive and emotional signs that can be related to neurodegeneration:

 - Memory noticeably declining